inloop/devopscli/docs/gitlab/docker-nodejs.md

-# Gitlab CI with docker (NODE)
+# Gitlab CI with docker (Node.js)

 ## Linked dependencies during build

 For example:

-* `Node.js` - submodules has to be installed during build process, because some dependencies contains create binaries for current OS
+- `Node.js` - submodules has to be installed during build process, because some dependencies contains create binaries for current OS

 ```
 # Dockerfile